List of government agencies in DC Comics: A.S.A.

+A.S.A. in other media

+A variation of the A.S.A. appears in Black Lightning, consisting of Peter Gambi (portrayed by James Remar), Gardner Grayle (portrayed by Boone Platt), Kara Fowdy (portrayed by Skye P. Marshall), Martin Proctor (portrayed by Gregg Henry), Percy Odell (portrayed by Bill Duke), Carson Williams (portrayed by Christopher B. Duncan), and Sara Grey (portrayed by Katy O'Brian).

 B

 B.A.A.

 The B.A.A. (short for Bureau of Amplified Animals) is a U.S. government agency that monitors and deploys enhanced animal super-operatives.
 Currently known operatives of the Bureau are Rex the Wonder Dog and Detective Chimp.

 Bureau of Normalcy

 The Bureau of Normalcy, formerly the Bureau of Oddities, is an organization dedicated to the weaponization or eradication of entities they deem to be odd.
-Introduced in Doom Patrol and based on Men from N.O.W.H.E.R.E. from the Doom Patrol comics.
+It was introduced in Doom Patrol and based on Men from N.O.W.H.E.R.E. from the Doom Patrol comics.

 C

 C.B.I.

 The C.B.I.
 (Central Bureau of Intelligence) was formerly led by Sarge Steel and also included Danny Chase (and his parents), King Faraday, Richard Dragon, and Ben Turner in its stable of agents.
 Steel was eventually depicted as a Federal Cabinet Secretary of Metahuman Affairs (giving him control of agencies such as the Suicide Squad), until the election of Lex Luthor as president.
 Luthor then appointed Amanda Waller as his replacement until he was exposed as a criminal in the events of Superman/Batman: Public Enemies.